 Pyloric Stenosis (also called Infantile Hypertrophic Pyloric Stenosis or Gastric Outlet Obstruction)

-Pyloric stenosis is a condition of infants where there is an obstruction in the gastrointestinal tract at the lower end of the stomach due to enlargement of the pyloric valve (also called the pylorus).
-The pyloric valve regulates emptying of stomach contents into the intestine, and for an unknown reason it becomes enlarged during early weeks of life.
+Pyloric stenosis is a condition where there is an obstruction in the gastrointestinal tract at the lower end of the stomach due to enlargement of the pyloric valve (also called the pylorus).
+The pyloric valve regulates emptying of stomach contents into the intestine, and for an unknown reason, in some babies it becomes enlarged during early weeks of life.